zigavaupot/blogger/mcp-server-for-analytics/mcp-server-for-analytics.md

 }
 ```

 Then save and restart Claude.
-Once saved and restarted, you will be asked to provide connection credentials to connect to Oracle Analytics Cloud ... and start using **Oracle Analytics Cloud MCP Server**.
+Once saved and restarted, you will be asked to provide connection credentials to connect to Oracle Analytics Cloud ... and simply start asking and discussing with **Oracle Analytics** like you've never before.
+More on this check out my next blog post.